nunodonato/hudebug/README.md

 ## the message slots

-  hudebug stores one message for each slot id.
-You add/update a message to a slot with
+  The Paged version of HuDebug uses two values for messages: page, and slot.
+The page is always an integer value and the   slot may be either an integer or string.
+Below is an example of an updateMsg call.

-      hudebug.updateMsg(slot_id,message)
+      hudebug.updateMsg(page, slot, message)

   * If the slot_id does not exist, it is created.
   * An empty message ("") will delete the slot.

-Use reset() to delete all slots and messages
+Use reset() to delete all slots and messages.
+If this is done, you will need to initialize any pages you intend to use.
+Also, if this is done while hudebug is on, it will be turned off to prevent crashes.

       hudebug.reset()

-##advanced config
+##Configuration

-stuff you can do after loading hudebug
+These are things that can be modified at run time on HuDebug.

 #### Set HUD color